-When you are promised a "rate lock" from your lender, it means that you are guaranteed to get a certain interest rate over a determined period while you work on your application process.
-This prevents you from working through your entire application process and discovering at the end that your interest rate has gotten higher.
+When you're offered a "rate lock" from your lender, it means that you are guaranteed to keep a certain interest rate over a certain number of days for the application process.
+This ensures that your interest rate will not grow during the application process.

-There are more ways to get a reduced rate, besides agreeing to a shorter rate lock period.
-The bigger the down payment, the lower your rate will be, as you will have more equity from the beginning.
-You may choose to pay points to improve your rate for the loan term, meaning you pay more up front.
-One strategy that is a good option for some is to pay points to reduce the rate over the term of the loan.
-You'll pay more initially, but you will save money in the end.
+In addition to choosing a shorter rate lock period, there are several ways you can score the lowest rate.
+A bigger down payment will get you a lower interest rate, because you will have more equity at the start.
+You can pay points to improve your rate over the loan term, meaning you pay more initially.
+One strategy that is a good option for many people is to pay points to reduce the interest rate over the life of the loan.
+You'll pay more up front, but you'll save money, especially if you keep the loan for the full term.

 Do you have a question regarding a mortgage program?